akka/akka-http/docs/src/main/paradox/client-side/http2.md

 Java
 :   @@snip[Http2Test.java](/docs/src/test/java/docs/http/javadsl/Http2Test.java) { #http2ClientWithPriorKnowledge }

+### HTTP Upgrade mechanism

+The Akka HTTP client doesn't support HTTP/1 to HTTP/2 negotiation over plaintext using the `Upgrade` mechanism.

 ## Request-response ordering

 For HTTP/2 connections the responses are not guaranteed to arrive in the same order that the requests were emitted to